Jonas Neubauer: Final competition years (2018–20)

 Before the 2018 tournament, Neubauer expected increased competition due to the rise of the "hypertapping" style, naming Koji "Koryan" Nishio as the favorite to win the title.
 After qualifying as the third seed, Neubauer slowly made his way to the semifinals, where he set up a thriller match against first-time competitor Tomohiro "GreenTea" Tatejima.
 Neubauer was able to defeat Tatejima 2–1 in a close battle to reach the finals for the final time, having done so nine consecutive times in tournaments up to this one.
 There, he was swept 3–0 by hypertapper Joseph "JdMfX_" Saelee despite setting competition personal bests.
-During his post-match interview, when asked if he was again contemplating retirement, Neubauer reaffirmed that he plans to keep competing indefinitely regardless of whether he was the favorite to win or not.
+During his post-match interview, when asked if he was again contemplating retirement, Neubauer reaffirmed that he planned to keep competing indefinitely regardless of whether he was the favorite to win or not.
 In 2019, Neubauer returned to the competition, looking to reclaim his title, but he lost the first round 2–1 to veteran competitor Paul "MegaRetroMan" Tesi, marking the first time Neubauer did not reach the finals in a competition.

 In 2020, the Classic Tetris World Championship was held online due to the COVID-19 pandemic.
 Now playing under the Spanish flag as an in-joke in which he was referred to as a man from Albacete, Neubauer qualified as the 31st seed after struggling during qualifying, only managing one max-out.
 Although expectations were low for DAS players like Neubauer after the domination of hypertapping in past competitions, he was able to make it to the top 16 before being defeated 3–1 by eventual semifinalist Jacob "Huffulufugus" Huff.
 During his post-match interview, a visibly emotional Neubauer expressed his gratitude and excitement for the ever-rising popularity of the tournament.
 This was Neubauer's final competition.